nouwatinjacob/book-a-meal/README.md

 Book-A-Meal is an application that allows customers to make food orders and helps the food vendor know what the customers want to eat.

-- Caterer to add a new meal
+### Caterer Profile
-- Caterer to Modify and update meal
+- A Caterer can add new meal to the meal option
-- Caterer to Delete a meal
+- A Caterer can Modify and update meal he/she added to the meal option
-- Caterer to set menu for a specific day by selecting from the meal options available on the system
+- A Caterer can Delete a meal he/she added to the meal option
-- Users can see the menu for a specific day and select an option from the menu
+- A Caterer can set menu for a specific day by selecting from the meal options available on the system
-- Caterer can see the summary of the orders for a specific day.
+- A Caterer can see the summary of the orders for a specific day.
-- Caterer can see the details for all the orders
+- A Caterer can see the details for all the orders placed on his/her meals on the menu
-- Caterer can see the amount of money made by end of day
+- A Caterer can see the amount of money made by end of day
-- Authenticated users (customers) should be able to see their order history
+### Customer Profile
-- Admin (Caterer) should be able to see order history
+- A Customer can see the menu for a specific day set by the caterer and order for a meal
-- The application should be able to host more than one caterer.
+- A Customer can see his/her order history

 ## Technologies